hadenlabs/eslint-configs/docs/index.md

-# Welcome to eslint-config documentation
+# Welcome to eslint-configs documentation